mrpandey1/algo/README.md

 ### Chrome Extension

-You don't visit the website all time or send the message to bot to determine if the content of the website are fake or real.
+You don't visit the website all time or send the message to the bot to determine if the content of the website is fake or real.
 You can just install our Fake News chrome extension and now you can check the news is fake or not directly in the browser tab.

 ![alt text](https://github.com/mrpandey1/algo/blob/main/Screenshots/extension.png)